vedharish/browserstack-jstesting-cli/README.md

 Install browserstack-cli
 ------------------------
-Testem depends internally on [browserstack-cli][1] for running the tests.
+Testem depends internally on [browserstack-cli] for running the tests.

-Please install and setup [browserstack-cli][1] before continuing.
+Please install and setup [browserstack-cli] before continuing.
 You should see something similar when setting up browserstack-cli.

 	Username: <your-username>
 	Password: <your-api-key/browserstack-password>